-Sunday, 16 August: 10am-4pm. $235.
-Very small group.
-Strict COVID compliance.
+Sunday, 21 March: 10am-4pm.
+Course Fee: $239.
 “I would also suggest that any aspiring writer begin with short stories.
 These days, I meet far too many young writers who try to start off with a novel right off, or a trilogy, or even a nine-book series.
 That’s like starting in at rock climbing by tackling Everest.
 Short stories help you learn your craft.” ~George R.R.
 Martin

 Martin says precisely what editors and publishers are thinking.
-It’s what we learned at school.
 Practice.
 Start small.
 Observe the nuance of literary technique.
 In this course, join editor/author/short story competition judge Lauren Daniels to examine and practice the elements of taut narrative and sharp characterisation.
 We discuss and observe the literary pattern of rising action to climax to falling action so we can do it beautifully ourselves.
 We cover:

 - Conventions from flash fiction to novella.